 Definition and initialization.
 When a variable is defined, memory for the variable is allocated.
 In general, you cannot assume anything about the contents of the variable until you have initialized it.
-For example, if you want to define a float x with value 0.0, the command is insufficient.
+For example, if you want to define a float x with value 0.0, the command float x;

+is insufficient.
 The memory allocated may have random 0's and 1's already in it, and the allocation of memory does not generally change the current contents of the memory.
-Instead, you can use to initialize the value of x when you define it.
-Equivalently, you could use
+Instead, you can use float x = 0.0;

+to initialize the value of x when you define it.
+Equivalently, you could use float x; x = 0.0;